Skip to main content

 1 Billion - 3 Billion

-You can also choose to customize the settings by selecting Custom in Initial Project Size and adjusting the EC2 instance types and counts for all data plane components.
-If your preferred EC2 instance types are not listed, please contact Zilliz support.
+You can also customize the settings by selecting Custom in Initial Project Size and adjusting the EC2 instance types and counts for all data plane components.
+If your preferred EC2 instance types are not listed, please contact Zilliz support for further assistance.